CUNA 2023 diamond award trophy icon

 How Do Fed Rate Changes Impact Your Finances?

-The Fed held interest rates steady today at 5.25% and 5.5%.
-Learn what it means when interest rates are raised or lowered.
+Learn what it means when interest rates are raised, lowered, or hold steady.

 Stamp of United States Federal Reserve System, signifying change to Federal Funds Rate

-Whenever your news feed says that the Federal Reserve has raised interest rates or lowered them, you probably wonder exactly what that means for you.
+Whenever your news feed says that the Federal Reserve has raised interest rates or lowered them (like today, when the Fed lowered interest rates 1/4 percentage point from the target range of 4.75% – 5.00% to 4.50% – 4.75%), you probably wonder exactly what that means for you.
 The short answer: It will get more expensive to borrow money when you hear that the Federal Reserve has raised rates and less expensive when it has lowered them.

 Although that brief explanation likely confirms your instincts, it’s worth it to understand the bigger, more nuanced picture because it will increase your financial literacy.
 And that empowers you to make smarter money decisions.